peter-leonov/introscope/README.md

 How it works?
 It iterates over all the symbols (functions, locals, globals) in the scope returned by `introscope()` and for each function creates an empty mock.
 With symbols marked with `KEEP` it does nothing and for symbols marked as `SPY` it wraps them.
 All the mocks write to the same side effects log (plain array, btw) wchi then can be inspected manually or, better, sent to Jest's `expect().matchSnaphot()`.
 There is a custom serializer available to make log snapshots more readable.

+## Usage with React

+JSX syntax is supported natively.
+No need for any additional configuration.

 ## Usage with Flow

 ### Configure Babel